 Utilizing a concept that hinges on revamping traditional nursing care by clustering nursing home residents into smaller domiciles of 10 to 12 individuals within cottage-like residences, the model allows assigned staff to specifically care for the residents within that particular Green House.

 The Green House® model offers communities where adults needing long-term care can receive the support and assistance they require for optimal health and well-being.
 Each Green House home is designed to create a small, residential “home-like” environment.

 First developed by Dr. William Thomas and drawing from the traditions of the Eden Alternative, the first Green House® facilities were built in the Midwest, where large expanses of flat land were in greater supply.
 The facilities were a drastic departure from the traditional design, operations and philosophy compared to its institutional counterparts.
-In effect, the Green House® model’s architecture focuses on three main tenets that emphasize a home-like feel:

 A warm home is a welcoming place of comfort, safety and refuge.
 The interior materials, colors and furnishings project a sense of belonging for those living and working in the home.
 The elders’ private bedrooms allow ample sunlight and have easy access to a common hearth, with a living room, open kitchen and dining area.

 Smart technology is used to create a comfortable and safe environment that fosters the well-being of elders and those who work with them.
 In essence, a green environment is one that supports growth through meaningful interactions with life-enhancing natural resources, such as plants, natural light and therapeutic outdoor space.

 A green environment is one that supports growth through meaningful interactions with life-enhancing natural resources, such as plants, natural light and therapeutic outdoor spaces.